get-set-fetch/scraper/README.md

 ```

 ## Browser Clients
 Clients controlling an actual browser.
-You can use such clients with predefined scenarios prefixed by 'browser' like [browser-static-content](#browser-static-content).
+You can use such clients with predefined pipelines prefixed by 'browser' like [browser-static-content](#browser-static-content).
 Each client needs to be manually installed as @get-set-fetch/scraper is not bundling them.

 If not specified, a default `headless:true` flag is added to the `launchOpts`.